 Table~\ref{tbl:archs} lists representative blockchain systems and their architectures, where the design space consists of seven performance optimizations (P1-P7) and two correctness dimensions (C1-C2).
-Figure~\ref{fig:motivation} shows their corresponding performance under four different workloads.
-Here, we use \textit{effective} throughput as the performance metric, which measures the number of successfully committed transactions per second.
+Figure~\ref{fig:motivation} shows their performance under four different workloads.
+Here, we use \textit{effective} throughput as the performance metric, i.e., the number of successfully committed transactions per second.

-The workloads \wA to \wD are characterized in Table~\ref{tbl:workloads}.
+The workloads \A to \D are characterized in Table~\ref{tbl:workloads}.
 BaaS workloads embody a large extent of variations.
 For instance, different transactions might invoke different percentages of write operations to the underlying key-value store, as represented by the {\em write ratio}.
 These transactions might also contend to access or update the same set of popular keys (or hot keys), as indicated by the {\em contention level}.
 In addition, the runtime {\em load} on a BaaS can be determined by the frequency of issued transactions by each client and the number of active clients varying with time.
 Last, {\em compute intensity} is an important characterization of BaaS workloads, as pointed out by~\cite{wu2022flexchain, ruan2020transactional, gramoli2022diablo}.
 This is because permissioned blockchains support a wide range of applications, some of which are compute-intensive (e.g., those that provide security and correctness guarantees for machine learning applications).

 Below, we briefly describe the design principles of each architecture and explain the intuition behind why the performance of each architecture can vary under different workloads.